Frequently Asked Questions

 What if I get sick or injured during the class?

 The safety of our students and staff are most important to us.
 We have first aid kits for minor issues such bug-bites or scrapes.
 Many of our staff are certified in basic first aid and CPR, some are certified in wilderness first aid.
-Our school is located in a well established town, local emergency services are only minutes away.
+Both our Ellenville school and Hunter Mountain venues are located in well established towns, local emergency services are only minutes away.